dzinampini/seo/seo-other.md

 ### Images alt text
 //alt tags should be in line with keywords
+make sure you alt keywords for every image

 ### Broken Links
 //cut on all broken links

+### Number of pages in site
+A low number can indicate that bots are unable to discover your pages, which is commonly caused by bad site architecture & internal linking, or you're unknowingly preventing bots and search engines from crawling & indexing your pages.
+An unusually high number could be an indication of duplicate content due to URL parameters.

 ### Browser Compatibility
 //work on a web compatibility